How much does a funeral cost in South Australia?

 Regulation and pricing transparency

 In our research, fewer SA funeral directors published itemised pricing compared to NSW, VIC, or QLD.
 National providers (Willed, Bare, Salvos) publish pricing covering SA, but local independent pricing requires direct inquiry.
-Cemetery fee schedules for major SA cemeteries were not publicly available at the time of writing either.
+Burial fee schedules for major SA cemeteries were not publicly available at the time of writing either, although Centennial Park publishes its cremation fee.

 Without published local pricing, families must phone providers for quotes, often under time pressure and while grieving.
 The ranges in this guide represent the best available data but should be verified with direct quotes from local providers.